 By Shahid Mishra

-There is a need to have meditation for parents sessions.
+There is a need to have a meditation for parents’ session.
 Parenting is at once the most rewarding and the most taxing job a human being can undertake.
 Babies do not come with a manual and there are no clear-cut steps to take in order to sculpt and create the perfect childhood.
 Parents always want what’s best for their children; which adds to the task, making it seem like an insurmountable obstacle.
 Parenting is made easier and more natural through the practice of daily Yoga meditation.

 There are three different modes that individuals seem to enter when becoming a parent.
 The first mode is when an individual becomes resistant to the role of parent and subconsciously or otherwise grows to fear that the new label of ‘parent’ will strip away their personal freedoms and identity, leaving them an empty shell of an individual.

 The parents in this mode either resist their parenting duties entirely or, more commonly, try to make parenting a scheduled affair.
 Attempting to fit parenting into a neat little box doesn’t work and this leads to stress for both the parent and the child.
 The parent’s actions seem to constantly say “Why are you doing this to me?” while the child is often thinking “I can’t do anything right.”
 This isn’t an ideal expression of the parent/child relationship.

 The second mode is the complete embracing of the role of the parent, intentionally letting it consume and override all other aspects of the personality.
 These individuals allow the label of ‘parent’ to be added to their ego’s image of who they are.
 With parenting now the base of their self-image, small infractions or misunderstandings lead to a lot of anguish.
 Failure on the part of the child to see that ‘Mother knows best’ leads to anger, confusion, and drama because the ego is being denied part of its existence.
 These parents are often lost when it comes time for their children to become adults themselves because without their children, who are they?